gardatech/bugbane/README.md

 ## bb-report
 Generates a Markdown fuzz test report based on a specified Jinja2 template.<br>
-The default template contains textual description of the fuzzing process in Russian and includes the commands used to start fuzzers, the fuzzer screenshots, some of the stats etc.<br>
+The default template contains textual description of the fuzzing process in Russian and includes the commands used to start fuzzers, the fuzzer screenshots, some of the stats, etc.<br>

 The tool creates screenshots of the following:
 1. the fuzzer - made from the tmux dumps, saved by the bb-fuzz tool
-2. the main page of the coverage report
+2. the main page of the coverage report, which was generated by the bb-coverage tool

 The screenshots are saved to the "screenshots" folder and inserted into the report as links.<br>
-The configuration file bugbane.json should define the variables `fuzzer_type`, `coverage_type` and `fuzz_sync_dir`.<br>
+The configuration file bugbane.json should define the variables `fuzzer_type`, `coverage_type`, and `fuzz_sync_dir`.<br>

 Example usage:
 ```shell